Nebraska Medicaid Program

 Some claims processing requirements do not allow a claim to be finalized.
 These claims must be deleted from the Medicaid claims processing system.
 If the deleted claim was submitted on paper, you will receive notice on a “Deleted Medicaid Claims Report.”
 Deleted electronic claims are reported on the “Electronic Claim Activity Report” sent to your electronic submitter/clearinghouse.
 The reason for deletion is listed on the reports.

 If your claim was deleted, it does not mean it was denied.
 Instead, your claim had certain problems that need to be addressed before it can be processed.
-A new, corrected claim must be submitted within one year from the date of service.
-If your deleted claim had attachments, be sure to send the attachments with your replacement claim.
+A new, corrected claim must be submitted within six months from the date of service.
+If your deleted claim had attachments, be sure to send the attachments with your new claim.
 The attachments to the deleted claim cannot be used to process the new claim.

 My claim was denied.
 What should I do?